Knowledge Base

 Bark scorpions are typically more slender and tend to be better climbers, so they’re a bit more likely to turn up on walls or furniture than heavier, ground-dwelling species—which can help tell them apart.
 This section gives a quick, middle-of-the-night checklist (shape, behavior, where you found it), clears up the myth that size equals danger, and explains how UV blacklights can help you spot scorpions.
 Use this bark scorpion ID checklist for NM to focus on the clues that matter most for homeowners.

-How do I keep scorpions out of my Rio Rancho home?
+How can I keep scorpions out of my house in Clovis?

 Got questions about scorpion detection?